programgirl/PopulateR/cran-comments.md

-### Resubmission

-In this resubmission I have corrected Micro-simulation to Micro-Simulation.

-Note: the R CMD results below show one note.
-I am not seeing the note at my end.
-The check shows 0 errors, 0 warnings, and 0 notes.
-I have checked the log, which also shows 1 note.
-Again, I can't locate what is causing the note.

 ## R CMD check results

+## This is a resubmission

+In this resubmission I have commented out one example to reduce the time taken to run pair4betaNum to under 5 seconds.
+I can see there is a note below.
+R CMD finished with 0 errors, 0 warnings, and 0 notes so I am unaware of what is triggering the note.

 0 errors | 0 warnings | 1 note